nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 Testing
 =======

-After building the sample and programming it to your development kit, test it by performing the following steps:
+After building the sample and programming it to your development kit, complete the following steps to test it:

 #.
 Turn on the development kit.
 #.
 Set up the serial connection with the development kit.